MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 After creating a survey, you can send it through email:

-1. Open the survey you want to send, and go to **Send Survey** &gt; **Email**.
+1. Open the survey you want to send, and select **Send** from the toolbar at the top of the page.

+2. Select **Email**.
 A default subject line and email message appear, along with a link to your survey in the message body.
 You can modify and format the text to meet your requirements.

-2. In the **To** field, enter the recipient's name or email address.
+3. In the **To** field, enter the recipient's name or email address.
 You can populate the **To** field by any of the following ways:
     - Entering an email address manually.
     - Entering a name, email address, or a distribution list from Azure Active Directory.
     - Entering a contact or contact list/view from Common Data Services for Apps.
 The contacts are populated from the selected environment.
 For more information on working with environments, see [Work with environments](choose-environment.md).
     - Uploading a .csv file by selecting **Import recipients**.
 The CSV file supports importing a maximum of 10000 recipients.

-3. To insert the survey link into your email message, see [Insert survey link](#insert-survey-link).
+4. To insert the survey link into your email message, see [Insert survey link](#insert-survey-link).

-4. To add an unsubscribe link to your email message, see [Unsubscribe from a survey](#unsubscribe-from-a-survey).
+5. To add an unsubscribe link to your email message, see [Unsubscribe from a survey](#unsubscribe-from-a-survey).

-5. To personalize the email by using survey variables, see [Personalize an email](#personalize-an-email).
+6. To personalize the email by using survey variables, see [Personalize an email](#personalize-an-email).

-6. To embed the first question of the survey into your email message, see [Embed survey in an email](#embed-survey-in-an-email).
+7. To embed the first question of the survey into your email message, see [Embed survey in an email](#embed-survey-in-an-email).

-7. To select an email template, select a template from the **Template** drop-down list.
+8. To select an email template, select a template from the **Template** drop-down list.
 By default, **Default Template** is selected.
 More information: [Use email templates](#use-email-templates)

-8. When you're ready to send your survey, select **Send**.
+9. When you're ready to send your survey, select **Send**.

 > [!NOTE]
 > You can send a survey invitation to a maximum of 10000 recipients.